YuriGor/deepdash/README.md

                                       - If predicate returns `false` - value will be completely excluded from the result object, no further iteration over children of this value will be performed.
-                                      - If predicate returns `undefined` - current path will only appear in the result object if some child elements will pass the filter during subsequent iterations. */ options = {
+                                      - If predicate returns `undefined` - current path will only appear in the result object if some child elements will pass the filter during subsequent iterations or if keepUndefined=true. */ options = {
     checkCircular: false,          // Check each value to not be one of the parents, to avoid circular references.
     keepCircular: true,            // The result object will contain circular references if they passed the filter.